DanielChrobak/docs/docs/architecture/hotspot-makers/hotspot-makers.md

 ## Aiteks

-:::caution This Maker is approved, but is not included in the official list of Makers in good standing that can be found at https://www.helium.com/mine#hotspots
+:::caution This Maker is approved, but is not included in the official list of Makers in good standing w can be found at https://www.helium.com/mine#hotspots
 :::

 - [Website](https://shop.aiteks.com/)